-We also highly recommend that only 4 wheel drive vehicles with Low Range travel beyond the VIS.
+A 4 wheel drive vehicle with Low Range is STRONGLY RECOMMENDED to travel beyond the VIS.
 About 300 yards beyond the station, the pavement ends and the next 4 and a half miles are a steep graded-gravel road.
-You should check with your rental car company to see if you are allowed to travel on Mauna Kea.
+You should check with your rental car company to see if you are allowed to travel on Maunakea.

 The road to the Summit is 2 lanes all the way, but the first 4.5 miles are gravel and rock.
 You should not leave the gravel road except at the turnout at the 2nd bend and the turnout half-way across the 3rd traverse (about mile 2).
 You can turn into any of 3 parking lots along the paved section of the road.

 The average round-trip time is at least 8 hours, more if you spend time at the summit.
 There’s nowhere to get food or water and it’s dangerous to get caught on the trail at sunset.
 Head east to the road if you get in trouble or call 911.

 The average round-trip hiking time is 8 hours, 5 hours up and 3 hours down.
 Don’t expect to have enough daylight to complete the journey unless you leave early enough.
 Be aware that the sun sets earlier in the winter.
 This is a wilderness area.
 There is no public transportation available on the Mountain.
 There are no rest areas or restrooms, and cell-phone service is spotty, and absent in places.
 If you find yourself lost or physically in trouble and it’s getting dark, head toward the road where you may encounter help.
 There is no public transportation on the Mountain.
 You should not assume you can get a ride down if you become tired or lost.
 If you have an emergency, call 911.